-[1] Unless otherwise indicated, amounts shown reflect single-family residential and commercial service rates in effect during January 2020, and are exclusive of utility taxes or franchise fees, if any, and reflect "inside the City limits" service, all as reported by each indicated utility.
+^[1] Unless otherwise indicated, amounts shown reflect single-family residential and commercial service rates in effect during January 2021, and are exclusive of utility taxes or franchise fees, if any, and reflect "inside the City limits" service, all as reported by each indicated utility.
 This comparison is intended to show comparable charges for similar service for comparison purposes only and is not intended to be a complete listing of all rates and charges offered by each indicated utility.

-[2] The City estimates maximum residential sewer charges annually based on water bills from December - March.
+^[2] The City estimates maximum residential sewer charges annually based on water bills from December - March.
 The highest amount charged in any month during the following 12 months is the second highest water consumption during those previous 4 months.

-[3] Commercial bill amounts are estimated based upon equivalent residential units.
+^[3] Commercial bill amounts are estimated based upon equivalent residential units.
 ERU amounts are determined by the utility and range from 5,000 to 7,000 gallons per month.

-[4] Commercial bill amounts are estimated based upon ERCs which are derived by dividing the 12 month average daily wastewater flow in gallons by 200 gallons per day.
+^[4] Commercial bill amounts are estimated based upon ERCs which are derived by dividing the 12 month average daily wastewater flow in gallons by 300 gallons per day.

-[5] Commercial bill amounts are estimated based upon equivalent residential units.
+^[5] Commercial bill amounts are estimated based upon equivalent residential units.
 The number of ERU's for each customer is determined by the County based on the customer's square footage.
-For comparison purposes, one ERU is assumed to be equivalent to 6,000 gallons and the calculation of charges therefore excludes the excess volume surcharge.
+For comparison purposes, one ERU is assumed to be equivalent to 6,000 gallons.